BAKIĆ, AsjaCroatia (Hrvatska)

 Dwan writes, presents, lectures and teaches regularly on theatre, culture, gender and Beckett (BBC radio and television, NPR, the Guardian, the Telegraph, École Normale Supérieure, Trinity College Dublin , Reading University, MIT, Oxford University, Cambridge University, Princeton, NYU and has held a teaching position at Columbia University for the past two years.
 She recently completed a documentary for the BBC on Beckett and Dante and has been commissioned to write a book on Beckett for Virago.
 In 2017 she held the Atelier residency in Princeton University teaching a course on Becketts prose work.

-Lisa is currently a fellow at MIT Arts was was a fellow at the School of Art and Ballet at New York University 2017-2018 & is currently 2018-2019 distinguished artist in residence at Columbia University where she is teaching at the Institute of Women and Gender studies and developing a new theatre piece with Colm Toibin based on Antigone which will have its world premiere at The Gate Theatre in Dublin this November as well as new version of Medea which she is co-writing with Margaret Atwood.
+Dwan is currently a fellow at MIT Arts and was a fellow at the School of Art and Ballet at New York University in 2017-2018.
+In 2018-2019, she was alos a distinguished artist in residence at Columbia University, where she is teaching at the Institute of Women and Gender studies and developing a new theatre piece with Colm Toibin based on Antigone.
+It will have its world premiere at The Gate Theatre in Dublin this November, as well as a new version of Medea which she is co-writing with Margaret Atwood.

 (1966) Jurist and essayist, she began her career in information technology in 1999 as a product manager for distributed artificial intelligence systems.
 In 2001, Hofstetter joined the staff of EXE Technologies, a company that optimized the value chains of internationally active companies with the help of artificial intelligence.
 After a company merger in 2004, Hofstetter left the American company and took over the management of the German branch of an Irish fintech company that specialized in algorithmic currency trading.
 On the occasion of the 2008-2009 financial crisis, a management buyout took place and TERAMARK Technologies GmbH was founded in the north of Munich, a cognitive assistance systems company that Hofstetter managed until 2019.
 Hofstetter is a sought-after keynote speaker on the subject of digitalisation.
 In 2014 she published Sie wissen alles, followed by Das Ende der Demokratie in 2016, both books became bestsellers.
 Hofstetter received the 53rd Theodor Heuss Prize in 2018 for her democratic commitment and for her commitment to artificial intelligence with guard rails.
 Hofstetter lives in Freising near Munich, and in Vienna.

-Kangro has been described as one of the most formidable voices of her generation in Estonia: wry, ironic, incisive.
-Her work gives potent expression to a complex and distinctive take on life, ranging from cynical social comedy, political reportage and intellectual games to profound compassion with physical suffering.
-She often brings forth the intertwinement of our ethical and aesthetic choices, revealing the inherent political element in every field of our lives.
-She has published six collections of poetry, four volumes of fiction and an essayistic book on literary awards, and has written five opera librettos.
+Kangro has been described as one of the most formidable voices of her generation in Estonia.
+She has published six collections of poetry, four volumes of fiction and a book of essays, and has also written five opera librettos.
 She has won numerous awards, among them, twice, the most important literature prize in Estonia, the Estonian Cultural Endowment’s Literary Award (being so far the youngest author to have won the prize in the categories of both poetry and fiction).
 Her works have been translated into 15 languages, and she is herself a translator, translating mainly poetry and contemporary philosophy (among others Agamben, Vattimo, Leopardi, Zanzotto, Enzensberger).
 She currently lives in Tallinn.

-Kapka Kassabova is a cross-genre writer with an interest in deep journeys and human geographies.
-She is the author of three narrative non-fiction books: Street Without a Name (Granta 2008), Twelve Minutes of Love (Granta 2011), and Border: A Journey to the Edge of Europe (Granta/ Greywolf 2017) which won the British Academy’s Al-Rodhan Prize, the Saltire Book of the Year, the Stanford-Dolman Book of the Year, the Highland Book Prize, and was shortlisted for the US National Book Critics’ Circle Award.
+Is the author of three narrative non-fiction books: Street Without a Name (Granta, 2008), Twelve Minutes of Love (Granta, 2011), and Border: A Journey to the Edge of Europe (Granta/ Greywolf, 2017) which won the British Academy’s Al-Rodhan Prize, the Saltire Book of the Year, the Stanford-Dolman Book of the Year, the Highland Book Prize, and was shortlisted for the US National Book Critics’ Circle Award.
 Kassabova grew up in Sofia and as a young adult in the 1990s emigrated with her family to New Zealand where she studied French and Russian Literature and published her first poetry and fiction.
 Since 2005 she has lived in Scotland.
-Her native Balkans are the location for both Border and her new book, To The Lake: A Journey of War and Peace (Granta/ Greywolf 2020).
+Her native Balkans are the location for both Border and her new book, To The Lake: A Journey of War and Peace (Granta/Greywolf, 2020).

-Carine Krecké is an interdisciplinary artist living and working in Luxembourg and Spain.
-She holds a PhD degree in Literature and Art from the University of Provence (2006) and a PhD in Economic Science from the Aix Marseille University (1993).
+Is an interdisciplinary artist living and working in Luxembourg and Spain.
+She holds a PhD degree in Literature and Art from the University of Provence and a PhD in Economic Science from the Aix Marseille University.
 She regularly collaborates with her twin sister Elisabeth, (economist and artist), on artistic and non-artistic (legal, economic and social science) projects, which are often intertwined.
 Krecké relies on photography, drawing, painting, as well as literature (poetry, novel, play, essay) to apprehend issues such as mass surveillance, simulacra and voyeurism in our digital world.
-A variety of information sources are mobilized in her conceptual works, ranging from onsite investigation to large-scale online database analysis (Google Street View, for instance), allowing her to produce critical narratives, which she calls “forensic poetry”.
-Over the past 15 years, Carine’s work has been shown at numerous exhibitions and international events such as the European Month of Photography, Rencontres Internationales Paris-Madrid-Berlin, Paris-Photo, Drawing Now and Rencontres Internationales de Photographie d’Arles.
+Over the past 15 years, her work has been shown at numerous exhibitions and international events such as the European Month of Photography, Rencontres Internationales Paris-Madrid-Berlin, Paris-Photo, Drawing Now and Rencontres Internationales de Photographie d’Arles.

 Caroline Muscat is an award-winning investigative journalist and the co-founder and editor of The Shift News, an online news portal launched in November 2017 as an investigative news outlet to address the gap in independent journalism in Malta.
 She was the former News Editor of The Times of Malta and The Sunday Times of Malta, the country’s leading newspaper.
 Her main area of focus is corruption and human rights.
 She contributed to and co-edited the book, Invicta: The Life and Work of Daphne Caruana Galizia, a journalist assassinated in Malta in October 2017.
 As an activist, Muscat began her career at Greenpeace, where she was Regional Communications and Campaigns Director from 1999 to 2003.